spyysalo/bionlp_st_2011_supporting/README.md

-# BioNLP Shared Task 2011 Data Post-processing #
+# BioNLP Shared Task 2011 Data Pre-processing #

-For the [BioNLP Shared Task 2011][st] post-processed data was released to ease the burden on the participants and allow them to focus on the task instead of spending time post-processing the data.
+For the [BioNLP Shared Task 2011][st] pre-processed data was released to ease the burden on the participants and allow them to focus on the task instead of spending time pre-processing the data.
 We used a suite of NLP tools listed in the "Software Used" section and released the resulting data.

 The reason for also releasing the scripts and documenting the procedures used is to allow participants the chance to verify the procedure in search of errors.
-It also enables future research to replicate the procedures used to generate the post-processed data, for example to be used as suitable training data for systems participating in the shared task.
+It also enables future research to replicate the procedures used to generate the pre-processed data, for example to create suitable training data for systems participating in the shared task.

 If you make use of this work please cite the publication provided in [BibTeX][bibtex] format: